rashmirrajashekara/docs/product-guides/Secure Key Caching.md

 1. Copy the SQVS installation binary to the ~/root directory

-2. Copy the trusted_rootca.pem from sgx-verification-service/dist/linux/ directory to the /tmp directory
+2. Copy the Root CA Certificate of the Intel PCS Service (Refer to below Note) from sgx-verification-service/dist/linux/ directory as trusted_rootca.pem to the /tmp directory

+NOTE: Retrieve appropriate Trusted RootCA certificate files for SGX platform (trusted_rootca.pem for pre-production systems using IceLake Sandbox PCS, trusted_rootca_icx_prod.pem for production systems using IceLake Live PCS and trusted_rootca_clx_prod.pem for CascadeLake production systems using Live PCS Server) from dist/linux directory in SQVS repository

 3. Create the sqvs.env installation answer file in /root/ directory as below